MMA Fighters

 Jones is the current UFC heavyweight champion, with many regarding him as the most outstanding mixed martial arts fighter of all time.
 While his career has been highly controversial, suffering setbacks from legal issues and suspensions for banned substance use, his only loss in the cage was due to a disqualification from an illegal elbow strike.

-Jon was the most dominant UFC light heavyweight champion of all time, winning fourteen title fights over ten years.
+Jon was the most dominant UFC light heavyweight champion of all time, winning fourteen title fights over a ten-year period.
 Despite this, he has never been inducted into the UFC Hall of Fame due to his numerous legal issues and controversies.

 Before Wealth & Fame

 Growing up in New York, Jon Jones came from an athletically gifted family.
-His two brothers, Arthur and Chandler, are both professional NFL players.
+His two brothers, Arthur and Chandler, were both professional NFL players.
 Jon was the smallest of the Jones brothers, and whilst he played football in high school, wrestling was where he shone the most.
 He was an NJCAA national champion in college, but later dropped out to pursue a career in mixed martial arts.

 While pursuing his MMA career, Jones worked as a bouncer at Doo-Z’s nightclub in Ithaca, New York, and briefly as a high school janitor.